 Usage

-Let’s walk through an example of creating an AI assistant using vectara-agentic.
-We will build a finance assistant that can answer questions about the annual financial reports for Apple Computer, Google, Amazon, Snowflake, Atlassian, Tesla, Nvidia, Microsoft, Advanced Micro Devices, Intel, and Netflix between 2020 and 2024.
+Let’s walk through a complete example of creating an AI assistant using vectara-agentic.
+We will build a finance assistant that can answer questions about the annual financial reports for Apple Computer, Google, Amazon, Snowflake, Atlassian, Tesla, Nvidia, Microsoft, Advanced Micro Devices, Intel, and Netflix between the years 2020 and 2024.

 Import Dependencies